Replication-Factor-Cut-Run-Analysis/GetReproduciblePeaks/README.md

 ## 3A.
 Modify the config/samples.csv file
 Note.
 Make sure to rename sample file by removing "_template"

-The samples.csv file in the config folder has paths to the test bam files.
-You must replace those paths with those for your own bam files.
-The first column of each row is the sample name.
-This name will be used to identify the data to merge.
-Columns 2 and 3 are the paths to the treatment bam and input bam files.
-The fourth column identifies the set that the samples came from and will merge the files as technical replicates.
-All files run in this pipeline will be combined into a single biological replicate.
+5. Fill the fourth column labeled "Set" with the appropriate indicator for each sample.
+This column will identify the set that each sample belongs to.
+Samples with the same indicator in the "Set" column will be considered part of the same set and used to generate a consensus peakset.
+The desired number of samples with overlapping peaks is specified in the config.yml file.

+1. Open the "samples.csv" file located in the "/config" folder.
+2. In the first column labeled "sample", enter a unique name for each sample.
+These names will be used to identify the samples and establish the naming convention for the samples going forward.
+3. In the second column labeled "treatmentBam", replace the existing filenames and paths with the names and paths of your desired treatment BAM files.
+4. In the third column labeled "inputBam", replace the existing filenames and paths with the names and paths of your desired input BAM files.
+5. Fill the fourth column labeled "set" with an appropriate indicator for each sample.
+This indicator will determine the sample's set membership.
+Samples with the same indicator in the "set" column will be considered part of the same set and are used to generate a consensus peak set.
+The desired number of samples with overlapping peaks to generate a consensus peakset is specified in the "config.yml" file.

 | sample      | treatmentBam                   | inputBam                        | set        |
 |-------------|--------------------------------|---------------------------------|------------|